FV4401 Contentious

 Contentious I was a British air-portable tank destroyer testbed which came about in the late 50s as part of Project Prodigal, a huge overlapping project aimed at the future generation of British vehicles.
 The Contentious project is often misattributed the “FV4401” title, but this designation was merely used for an earlier design which was not directly connected to the Contentious I, though lessons learned from the FV4401 were applied to successor vehicles.

 At least one Contentious I has been constructed and tested, although no production vehicles were built or put into service as it was never intended to be more than a testing vehicle.

 Project Prodigal

-The vehicle was developed as part of Project Prodigal, which give rise to the CVR(T) series of British light tanks and related vehicles. as research into future armoured fighting vehicles.
+The vehicle was developed as part of Project Prodigal, which give rise to the Combat Vehicle Reconnaissance (Tracked) series of British light armoured tracked and vehicles. as research into future armoured fighting vehicles.
 The intention was to produce an air-portable tank destroyer.
 The vehicle was to provide for a flexible strategic response to conflicts around the vestiges of the Empire.
 Despite the low intensity of such conflicts, it was assumed that the increasing supply of Soviet T-54 tanks to satellite states would require an anti-tank capability greater than previous light tanks.

 This was not seen as a substitute for a main battle tank, which would have to be heavily armed to deal with the massed and thickly armoured Soviet tanks of the Cold War.
 In particular, there was no attempt made at protection against the NBC threat that was expected for any European conflict.